ethorsoe/cscrub/README.md

 the block group with balance, reading the file (if appropriate) or rewriting the file contents and using EXTENT_SAME ioctl to replace the broken data.

+Big endian is not supported, adding support is trivial but would require at least testing.

 # Reporting bugs
 Currently github is used to track bugs.